 Sasabe Border Wall Bowing Technique – This style of bowing emphasizes harmonic overtones and the “bell-like” nuances which can be achieved by manipulating segments of the wall where there is damage or shoddy construction.

-Unlike Mauerkrankheit Volume I which was acoustic in nature, Mauerkrankheit Volume II : Dream Wall On An Infinite Horizon explores excessive amplification, feedback, distortion and effects which are regular features of more recent border wall performances.
+Unlike the first release which was entirely acoustic, Dream Wall On An Infinite Horizon was all about excessive amplification, feedback, distortion --- a regular feature in many in situ border wall performances.

-The combination of Mauerkrnakheit style playing and amplification heard on Dream Wall On An Infinite Horizon creates an evolving and steadily shifting soundscape for exploring the idealized, translayered multi-phonic harmonics and one-of-a-kind tunings which are often a corner stone of live performances in the borderland militarized zone.
+The combination of Mauerkrnakheit style playing and amplification heard on Dream Wall On An Infinite Horizon createed an evolving and steadily shifting soundscape for presenting the idealized, translayered multi-phonic harmonics and one-of-a-kind tunings which are often a corner stone of live performances in the borderland militarized zone.

 It was therefore decided the recording should be titled with due reflection and high acknowledgement to that mighty strand of sonic DNA which was injected into the global subconscious by La Monte Young, John Cale, Angus MacLise, Tony Conrad and Marian Zazeela.